AvolitesLtd/TitanManual/website/versioned_docs/version-12.0/cue-lists/cue-list-timing.md

 Link Option | Action
 ---|---
-<strong><Keys.SoftKey>Link Wait For Go</Keys.SoftKey></strong> | The cue waits for the Go button to be pressed then fires immediately. *Link Offset is disabled.*
+&nbsp;<strong><Keys.SoftKey>Link Wait For Go</Keys.SoftKey></strong> | The cue waits for the Go button to be pressed then fires immediately. *Link Offset is disabled.*
-<strong><Keys.SoftKey>Link After Previous Cue</Keys.SoftKey></strong> | The cue fires when the previous cue has finished its delay in and fade in times.
+&nbsp;<strong><Keys.SoftKey>Link After Previous Cue</Keys.SoftKey></strong> | The cue fires when the previous cue has finished its delay in and fade in times.
 A Link Offset can be set to add a delay between the previous cue finishing and this cue firing.
 The offset can be given as a time in seconds, or as a percentage of the fade time of the previous cue.
-<strong><Keys.SoftKey>Link With Previous Cue</Keys.SoftKey></strong> | The cue fires at the same time as the previous cue fires.
+&nbsp;<strong><Keys.SoftKey>Link With Previous Cue</Keys.SoftKey></strong> | The cue fires at the same time as the previous cue fires.
 A Link Offset can be set to add a delay between the previous cue firing and this cue firing, set either in seconds or as a percentage of the fade time of the previous cue.

 ![Cue List Linking Diagram](/docs/images/Cue-List-Linking-Diagram.png)